 Servicer

-An organization that collects principal and interest payments from borrowers and manages borrowers' escrow accounts.
-The servicer often services mortgages that have been purchased by an investor in the secondary mortgage market.
+A servicer is an organization that collects your monthly mortgage payments and manages your escrow account.
+Servicers often service mortgages that have been purchased by an investor in the secondary mortgage market.

 Servicing